 Ninth grade - Documents in American History; The Declaration of Independence; The U. S. Constitution; The Federalist Papers (selections); Selections from the writings of Thomas Jefferson; Selections from the Lincoln-Douglas debates; Stephen Crane, The Red Badge of Courage; Harper Lee, To Kill a Mockingbird; Henry David Thoreau, Walden, Civil Disobedience; Mark Twain, Huckleberry Finn; Frederick Douglass, Narrative of the Life of Frederick Douglass, An American Slave; Willa Cather, My Antonia; Upton Sinclair, The Jungle; Ernest Hemmingway, The Old Man and the Sea; Short stories of Stephen Crane, Willa Cather, Flannery O’Connor; Thornton Wilder, Our Town; American poetry.

-Tenth grade - Documents in European history; Robert Bolt, A Man for All Seasons; Thomas Hobbes, Leviathan (selections), John Locke, Second Treatise on Government (Selections); Jean-Jacques Rousseau, Essay on the Origin of Inequality; Charles Dickens, A Tale of Two Cities; Edmund Burke, Reflections on the French Revolution (selections); Jane Austen, Pride and Prejudice; Engels' Socialism: Utopian and Scientific (Selections); Karl Marx, The Communist Manifesto; Fyodor Dostoevsky, Crime and Punishment; George Orwell, Animal Farm; British and European poetry.
+Tenth grade - Documents in European history; Alan Paton, Cry, the Beloved Country; Robert Bolt, A Man for All Seasons; Thomas Hobbes, Leviathan (selections); John Locke, Second Treatise on Government (Selections); Jean-Jacques Rousseau, Essay on the Origin of Inequality; Charles Dickens, A Tale of Two Cities; Edmund Burke, Reflections on the French Revolution (selections); Jane Austen, Pride and Prejudice; Friedrich Engels, Socialism: Utopian and Scientific (Selections); Karl Marx, The Communist Manifesto; Fyodor Dostoevsky, Crime and Punishment; George Orwell, Animal Farm; British and European poetry.